 I. Describe your ideal customer.

-To begin, you should list the things you already know about your ideal customer.
+First, you should list what you already know about your ideal customer.
 You should cover things like industry, location, size, and budget.
 These key data points will help you as you move forward.

 II.
 Interview your existing customers.